-What about Charlie and Matt, are they the real deal?
+What about Charlie and Matt?
+Are they the real deal?

-According to the InvestorPlace website, he was working as a computer programmer in a business he’d started, when he first heard of Bitcoin.
-He says he was one of the first to see the Bitcoin white paper, and “decided right there and then to dedicate my life to the bitcoin movement.”
+According to the InvestorPlace website, he was working as a computer programmer in a business he’d started when he first heard of bitcoin.
+He says he was one of the first to see the bitcoin white paper and “decided right there and then to dedicate my life to the bitcoin movement.”

-Apparently, it was a huge success, accounting for roughly 30% of Bitcoin transactions at the time, before later closing down in 2013.
+Apparently, it was a huge success, accounting for roughly 30% of bitcoin transactions at the time, before later closing down in 2013.

 These days, he hosts a podcast called Untold Stories and runs a site called Crypto IQ, aimed at helping people learn about the world of cryptocurrency.

-Matt McCall is better known for his investment insights on more traditional assets like stocks, bonds, ETFs and commodities for example.
+Matt McCall is better known for his investment insights on more traditional assets like stocks, bonds, ETFs, and commodities, for example.
 Which he provides through services like Investment Opportunities and Early Stage Investor on the InvestorPlace website.

-That said, he does run one service called Ultimate Crypto, where he recommended subscribers to buy Bitcoin when it was priced at just $643.
+That said, he does run one service called Ultimate Crypto, where he recommended subscribers to buy bitcoin when it was priced at just $643.
 So I think that’s a real credit to him.

-He’s also the founder of an investment advisory firm called Penn Financial Group which he launched in 2004, and a financial publishing company called Point B Publishing.
+He’s also the founder of an investment advisory firm called Penn Financial Group, which he launched in 2004, and a financial publishing company called Point B Publishing.

-On top of that, he’s a best selling author and speaks to thousands of investors around the world each year.
+On top of that, he’s a best-selling author and speaks to thousands of investors around the world each year.
 So he’s quite a well-known and respected investing guru.

 Is the Crypto Investor Network Legit?

-Again, this doesn’t mean that the Crypto Investor Network itself is a scam.
+This doesn’t mean that the Crypto Investor Network itself is a scam.
 It’s not.
 But I did think it was worth mentioning some of the risks involved in the altcoin space in general.